 The level of progression in rolling has always been amazing, and it’s the opportunity to push the progression in my part of the world that keeps me skating the way I do.

-Went to the Katherine in the Northern Territory in 2002 with my buddy Cuong and a couple of others, to do demo's in every school, campaigning for the construction of the city's first skatepark.
+Went to the Katherine in the Northern Territory in 2002 with a crew of skaters to do demo's in every school, campaigning for the construction of the city's first skatepark.
 Our campaign was a success.

 NYC and Philadelphia, American summer of 2004, ’05, ’06.
 Had a recurring job teaching skating to kids at a summer camp near New York, wound up in Philly with Hayden Watt, staying with some of our favourite U.S. skaters, skating spots we’d seen in many skate films and getting some tricks in dvd’s Hustlin’ For Pennies, and Choose Your Genre.

 Entered in the X-Air in Wellington, New Zealand in 2007, a televised event similar to the X Games.
 Rad fun, met the trans-Tasman crew for the first time.

 Was on the Back From The Dead Tour in 2010 which began in Melbourne for the 2010 Vic Titles and finished in Brisbane a week later with Velvet Couch Clothing's annual Right 2 Roll real street contest.

 Hit Napier in New Zealand in 2012 with some Melbourne and Hobart homies for some park and street skating with the finest in NZ.
 Check the edit, in 3 parts, here -

 Did a 10-day European skate trip in 2013 with two friends from France, which included street skating in Barcelona, Spain, attending the Pro Bowl Contest at the world famous Marseille bowl in France, and some park skating in the south of Switzerland.